 Not enough people are asking this question…and trust me there is a great answer.

-Apple’s entry level Mac Pro is at 2,999.USD.
-Out of that price the dual D300’s may have value not less than 900.USD.
-2000.USD for the rest of the unit.
+Apple’s entry-level Mac Pro is at 2,999.USD.
+Out of that price, the dual D300’s may have value not less than 900.USD—2000.USD for the rest of the unit.

 Apple’s mid-level Mac Pro starts at 3,999.USD.
-Out of that price the dual D500’s net yield 85 percent of the streaming processors, 69 percent of the teraflops and 75 percent of the video memory of a FirePro W8000.
+Out of that price the dual D500’s net yield 85 percent of the streaming processors, 69 percent of the teraflops, and 75 percent of the video memory of a FirePro W8000.
 Averaging these the D500 yields 76 percent of much of the value of the W8000, or 1,308.USD.
-Apple appears to be equipping users with about 1,800.USD of graphics value in the dual D500 configuration.
-2,199.USD for the rest of the unit.
+Apple appears to be equipping users with about 1,800.USD of graphics value in the dual D500 configuration—2,199.USD for the rest of the unit.

 We don’t have a price of a machine with access to the D700.
 But as we noted above it seems to be nearly identical in specs to the FirePro W9000, a three-thousand dollar GPU.
-If you configure the baseline machine and simply add that D700 to it the final price may approximate 6,999.USD.
+If you configure the baseline machine and simply add that D700 to it the final price may be approximately 6,999.USD.

 It’s just a guess…. 😉

 We’d love to hear your feedback on this.
 Let us know what you think below.
-Login (Twitter, Facebook or native site) and share your thoughts.
+Login (Twitter, Facebook, or native site) and share your thoughts.